spotinst/help/src/docs/ocean-cd/concepts-features/headers.md

 1. Make sure to configure the relevant YAML services as part of your rolloutSpec and apply them accordingly into your cluster.
 These include: DestinationRule, Stable Service, Gateway & Virtual Service YAMLs.

-* Templates can be found in Spot's public GitHub.
+**Note: Templates can be found in Spot's [GitHub repository](https://github.com/spotinst/spot-oceancd-releases/blob/main/Quick%20Start%20%26%20Examples/Headers%20Based%20Traffic/ISTIO/Subset-Level/Gateway.yaml).**

 2. Create an Ocean CD strategy that includes the headers you wish to set for each phase.
 You can find a template below: